Visceral Work Made Simple:

 The “Why” Behind the Work

-Professionally, over my 30 years of practice, one of the most rewarding parts has been mentoring other therapists—helping them grow in skill and confidence when treating patients.
+Professionally, in my 30 years of practice, one of the most rewarding aspects of my career has been mentoring other therapists and helping them grow in skill and confidence when treating patients.
 I deeply believe in the power of shared knowledge.
-I’ve invested countless hours in continuing education, refining my own approach, and now I’ve distilled that learning into a format that’s simple, effective, and immediately applicable—so you can begin using it right away to create meaningful change for your patients.

 Visceral work has transformed my practice.
-The impact it has had on my patients has been nothing short of incredible.
+The impact it has had on my patients has been profound, both physically and functionally.
+It has changed the way I assess, the way I treat, and the way I understand the body as an integrated system.

-Personally, this work is close to my heart.
-As someone who has faced fertility challenges due to endometriosis, being able to help others navigate similar journeys—first through my own practice and now by teaching fellow therapists—is truly priceless.
+Personally, this work is deeply meaningful to me.
+As someone who has faced fertility challenges related to endometriosis, being able to support others navigating similar journeys has been one of the greatest privileges of my career.
+First through direct patient care and now through teaching fellow therapists, this work feels purposeful on every level.

-For this course, I’ve pulled together techniques from a wide range of trainings as well as my own developed methods, creating a clear, accessible path to address diagnoses such as:
+For this course, I have brought together techniques from a wide range of advanced trainings along with methods I have refined through years of clinical experience.
+The result is a clear and accessible pathway to address complex diagnoses such as:

 I’d love to have you join me for the next offering of this course.